collegiateacademies/cadata/docs/attendance_letters.md

 ## Is There Any OA (Opportunities Academy) Specific Logic?

-Yes.
-Opportunities Academy (OA) has custom logic and letter content:
+- **Yes.** Opportunities Academy (OA) has custom logic and letter content:
-- **Custom Letter Content:** OA uses a different set of letter blocks and messaging tailored to its unique attendance and IEP requirements.
+    - OA uses a different set of letter blocks and messaging tailored to its unique attendance and IEP requirements.
-- **Conditional Logic:** The script checks if the school is OA and applies OA-specific templates and logic for generating letters.
+    - The script checks if the school is OA and applies OA-specific templates and logic for generating letters.

 ## When Do Attendance Letters Run?